-The Code of Conduct therefore provides a framework for behaviour that must be observed in the wide range of interactions and scenarios experienced in the conduct of Council activities.
-The Code of Conduct does not establish a rule for every situation, but provides guidance and a basis of expectations for good public administration by eElected mMembers, eCommittee mMembers and eEmployees of the City.
+The Code of Conduct provides a framework for behaviour that must be observed in the wide range of interactions and scenarios experienced in the conduct of Council activities.
+The Code of Conduct does not establish a rule for every situation, but provides guidance and a basis of expectations for good public administration by Elected Members, Committee Members and Employees of the City.